rherbst123/FieldMuseumTranscription/README.md

 # Field Museum Transcription Project

-This repository contains Python scripts designed to transcribe and categorize images from herbarium specimens at the Field Museum.
-Using the latest AI tools, specifically OpenAI's GPT-4 and Anthropic's Claude 3, this project facilitates the automated extraction and organization of text from herbarium images.
+This project contains Python scripts designed to transcribe and categorize images from herbarium specimens at the Field Museum.
+Using assorted LLM's specifically OpenAI's GPT-4 and Anthropic's Claude 3 and 3.5, this project facilitates the automated extraction and organization of text from herbarium images.

 ## Created and Contributed By: